allmaps/allmaps/packages/leaflet/README.md

 pnpm run build
 ```

 The easiest way to test this package during local development is via [@allmaps/test-plugins](../../test/plugins/).
+A minimal example is also included in `./index.html` and can be served via `pnpm run dev`.

 ## Usage